dchambers/todomvc/examples/react/readme.md

 The app is built with [JSX](http://facebook.github.io/react/docs/jsx-in-depth.html) and compiled at runtime for a lighter and more fun code reading experience.
 As stated in the link, JSX is not mandatory.

-To run the app, type `http-server` and visit http://localhost:8080/.
+To run the app, type `npm start` and visit http://localhost:8080/.